SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

         + ((individualCellHeight + cellPadding) * numberOfTableRows)
         + defaultBottomMargin

-A line break (or a line break and a comment) should be added after *any* opening delimiter whose closing partner does not fit on the same line (the opening delimeters are ``[``, ``(``, ``{`` and ``<``)::
+A line break (or a comment and a line break) should be added after *any* opening delimiter whose closing partner does not fit on the same line (the opening delimeters are ``[``, ``(``, ``{`` and ``<``)::